-Under the ROC Company Act, dissenting stockholders are entitled to appraisal rights in certain major corporate actions, such as a planned transfer of the whole or part of the business or a proposed merger by us.
+Under the ROC Company Act and the Business Mergers and Acquisitions Act, dissenting stockholders are entitled to appraisal rights in certain major corporate actions, such as a planned transfer of the whole or part of the business or a proposed merger by us.
 A dissenting stockholder may request us to purchase back all of the shares owned by the stockholder at a fair price determined by mutual agreement or determined by the court if a mutual agreement cannot be reached.
-Stockholders may exercise their appraisal rights by serving notice in writing to us prior to the related stockholders' meeting and/or by raising his objection at the stockholders' meeting.
+For example, if we propose to split up or to consolidate or merge with another company, stockholders may exercise their appraisal rights by serving a written notice or raising his objection verbally with a record prior to or during the related stockholders' meeting.
 Moreover, a stockholder has the right to file a petition in the court for annulment of any resolution adopted at a stockholders' meeting where the procedures for convening the stockholders' meeting or the method of adopting the resolutions at the meeting is contrary to law or our Articles of Incorporation.
-One or more stockholders who have held more than 3% of the issued and outstanding shares of a company continuously for more than one year may require an independent director to institute, on behalf of us, an action against a director.

-The ROC Company Act provides that a company may adopt a nomination procedure for election of directors.
-We have adopted a nomination procedure for election of directors as stipulated in our Articles of Incorporation which provides that stockholders holding 1% or more of our total issued shares may submit to us a list of candidates for director, including independent director, along with relevant information and supporting documents.
+We have adopted a nomination procedure for election of directors as stipulated in the ROC Company Act which provides that stockholders holding 1% or more of our total issued shares may submit to us a list of candidates for directors, including independent directors, along with relevant information and supporting documents.